- Medical Professionalism

 At the 2021 ABIM Foundation Forum, “Pursuing Trust: Striving for Equitable Health Care,” more than 130 clinicians, advocates and other leaders in health care came together to discuss how health care organizations can act to advance DEI and engender trust among their patients, clinicians, staff, and from the communities they serve.

 During the Forum, small groups of participants discussed scenarios gathered from the real-life experiences of clinicians.
 The scenarios and the feedback and solutions collected from participants became the basis of a curriculum that focuses on the role of self- and situational-awareness in building trust and addressing bias in health care.
-ABIM Foundation has sponsored a proof of concept curriculum that will be easy to implement, have face validity, be attractive to medical training institutions, and align with the Building Trust & Equity in IM Training grants.
+ABIM Foundation has sponsored a proof of concept curriculum that will be easy to implement, have face validity, be attractive to medical training institutions, and align with the Building Trust Through Diversity, Health Care Equity, Inclusion and Diagnostic Excellence in Internal Medicine Training grant program.

 Winners of the ABIM Foundation’s 12th annual John A. Benson, Jr. MD Professionalism Article Prize wrote about topics pertinent to DEI.
 Topics included being black in medicine, depression in medical school, the misplaced labeling of health workers as heroes, and blowing the whistle on misinformation.
 The ABIM Foundation first awarded the prize in 2011 to celebrate and encourage outstanding contributions to the literature on medical professionalism.
 Over the past 12 years, 700 articles have been considered for the award, with 46 winning pieces.